 - You will have to keep a continuous track of your progress, how many merchants you signed up, how much you are making, what your monthly goals are etc. (Some good ISO programs offer web-based dashboards for performance measurement).

-These are a few important things that you will be doing on a daily and weekly basis as a credit card processing reseller program agent.
+These are a few important things that you will be doing on a daily and weekly basis as a ISO agent.

-Things to Look for in a Suitable Merchant Account Reseller Program:
+Things to Look for in a Suitable ISO Agent Program:

 The policies, procedures, and rules of merchant programs vary, which is why you need to be very careful when choosing one.
 We have already discussed the things you need to look for in a program in this guide — Selecting the Best Merchant Services Agent or ISO Program.
 However, to provide you with a basic idea, we have covered some basics you should remember below:

 - Their Buy Rate: The MSP/ISO you will be working with should have a lower buy rate as merchants will prefer to pay a low fee, which is why a program with a high buy rate won’t get you high sales.
-North American Bancard eliminates the concept of buy rate with cash discounting, making it easier to get more merchants.
-Read about it here (Link to the guide on cash discounting)
+North American Bancard eliminates the concept of buy rate with dual price cash discounting, making it easier to get more merchants.

-- Monthly Sales Quota: Some merchant processing programs require you to make X number of sales to keep earning the residual coming from your merchants, avoid them at all costs.
+- Monthly Sales Quota: Some ISO agent programs require you to make X number of sales to keep earning the residual coming from your merchants, avoid them at all costs.
 Your residuals should stay yours no matter how many sales you make.

-- Customer Support: Go with the merchant processing program that offers the best customer support.
-You don’t want to be stuck in a position where a merchant is having a technical issue, but the processing company is not answering your phone.
+- Customer Support: Go with the ISO agent program that offers the best customer support.
+You don’t want to be stuck in a position where a merchant is having a technical issue, but the processing company is not taking good care of your merchant.

-- Freebies: Some of the top merchant services programs offer freebies like a free POS terminal and signage to let customers know the merchant accepts credit cards.
+- Freebies: Some of the best ISO agent programs offer freebies like a free credit card terminal and signage to let customers know the merchant accepts credit cards.
 These things really help when you pitch your program to the merchants.

 There are many more important factors you need to look for when joining a credit card processing reseller program, make sure to read out detailed guide this subject.